Blog

 Tracks long-term growth

 TACoS is crucial for optimizing your long-term growth strategies.
-This metric considers the overall business health, factoring in the impact of advertising on brand awareness and market presence.
+This metric considers the overall business health, factoring in the impact of Amazon advertising on brand awareness and market presence.
 While these might not translate into immediate sales, they help ensure that your advertising strategies are contributing to long-term success.

-TACoS provides data that helps you make smarter decisions about how to spend your advertising dollars and prioritise your efforts.
+Amazon TACoS provides data that helps you make smarter decisions about how to spend your advertising dollars and prioritise your efforts.
 The insight into how your ad spend impacts your total sales helps identify which campaigns are generating the highest return on investment (ROI).

 Understand ad dependency at the ASIN level

-TACoS can help you evaluate the dependency of individual ASINs on advertising to drive sales.
+Amazon TACoS can help you evaluate the dependency of individual ASINs on advertising to drive sales.
 By analyzing this metric at the ASIN level, you can identify products that are heavily relying on ads to generate revenue versus organic product growth.

 A high TACoS for an ASIN may signal that you need to improve the organic ranking through listing optimization or customer reviews, whereas a low TACoS signals that the product is generating organic momentum.